 The rigid, gas-permeable lens

 A contact lens prescription includes more information than an eyeglass prescription.
 Special measurements are taken of the curvature of the eye.
 In addition, your child's healthcare provider will determine if the eyes are too dry for contact lenses.
 The provider will also see if there are any corneal problems that may prevent your child from wearing contact lenses.
 Trial lenses are often tested on the eyes first to ensure the correct fit.

 Contact lens power (measured in diopters, like eyeglasses)

 Eye care specialists are required by federal law to give you a copy of your contact lens specifications.

 The sun can cause sunburned corneas, cancer of the eyelid, cataracts, and macular degeneration, among other problems.
-In addition, children are more susceptible because their lenses do not block as much UV as adult lenses.
+In addition, children are more susceptible because their lenses don’t block as much UV as adult lenses.
 Children also tend to spend more time outdoors than their parents, often in places where there is a lot of sun reflection.
 These include beaches, pools, and amusement parks.
 Most UV eye damage is the result of years of exposure.

 Protecting a child's eyes from the sun is simple:

-Make sure your child wears a wide-brimmed hat that shades his or her face.
+Have your child wears a wide-brimmed hat that shades his or her face.

 Buy your child sunglasses that block both kinds of UV rays.
 Make sure the sunglasses fit properly and are comfortable.